 The scene is winter-time, 2020.
 One current event is saturating headlines around the world: Coronavirus is spreading like wildfire from Wanhao, China.
 Chinese manufacturers halted production in many provinces.
 They did so in an attempt to contain further spreading and contamination.
-Just before the outbreak, Eryone managed to release an improved version of their 3D printer to the US market, lets get on to the Eryone Thinker S Review.
+Just before the outbreak, Eryone managed to release an improved version of their 3D printer to the US market, and let’s get on to the Eryone Thinker S Review.

 Consequently, I secured one of these gems for myself.
 My sole intent is to share my experience with you, our readers.
 What follows is my first thirty days’ experience with the Thinker S.

 In my first article about the Thinker S, I gave you a sneak peek at all the specifications.
-First, I focused on key structural differences over its competitors.
+First, I focused on critical structural differences over its competitors.
 Then, I highlighted several features that were intended to help Eryone stand out in a crowded space that continues to grow.
 Lastly, I compared the price.
-I’m happy to report that, at the time of writing this article, the Thinker S is being offered at a lower price than originally promoted!
+I’m happy to report that, at the time of writing this article, the Thinker S is being offered at a lower price than initially promoted!
 In this article, I focus on my first several weeks of ownership.
 Here’s my honest assessment for the Eryone Thinker S review.

 Obtaining the Thinker S